j-asefa/slsqp4j/README.md

 </table>

 The API is slightly more verbose than the Scipy one due to Java's type safety, however the similarities should be apparent.
 For more usage examples refer to `SlsqpTests.java` in the `test` directory.
+For a complete list of the `SlsqpBuilder` parameters consult the documentation in [Slsqp.java](./slsqp4j/src/main/java/slsqp4j/Slsqp.java).

+### Thread Safety
 Since the `SLSQP` algorithm is iterative, it is assumed that an instance of `Slsqp` will not be shared among threads, thus instances are *not* thread-safe.
 Rather, an instance of `Slsqp` should be constructed once, with the parameters of the optimization problem given to the builder, and then repeated calls to `slsqp.optimize()` should be made until a value of `true` is returned on a call to `success()` on the returned `OptimizeResult` instance.

 ## License